agraham0925/gitflow-workshop/readme.md

 ### Pull Changes
 **For everyone who did needs the newest changes**
-* commit changes on your local branch
+* commit changes on your local branch (see Complete Task + Commit)
 * git checkout master
-* git branch
+* git branch (ALWAYS do this to confirm which branch you're on!)
 * git pull
 * git checkout [branchname]
-* git branch
+* git branch (ALWAYS do this to confirm which branch you're on!)
 * git merge master
 * resolve merge conflicts + repeat